lthebe/wsd/README.md

 The diagram is more about the concept and actual representation of the relationship than exact definition of attributes.

-The test and the security will be implemented while proper fnctionalities are created.
+* Views

 **4. Process and Time Schedule**

 We communicate using the messagging application Slack.
 Most work will be done remotely due to divergent schedules of teammates.
+To ensure code quality will will require that feature branches are merged not by the developer behind the feature.
+This will work as a simple code review process.

 * 25.12-30.12:
   Development begins.
 We set up logging and documentation system and begin working on the backend, starting with authentication.